-- The Online Safety committee receives regular safety updates through SWGfL and provides advice / guidance / training as appropriate to relevant parties: - Online Safety governor to the governing body - ICT support assistant general issues - ICT subject lead curriculum issues - Adults, pupils and parents adhere to the school acceptable use policy. - Adults adhere to the user responsibilities (annex 2) - Misuse guidance (annex 4), outlines the procedures in the event of an e-safety incident. - E-safety issues are embedded in the curriculum; a planned e-safety programme is followed in all classes as part of ICT and / or PSHE and is regularly revisited. - Staff check websites for children's use and inform ICT technician if any unsuitable material is found in internet searches. - Surveys of pupil use of technology and e-safety at home are conducted by the children's Learning Committee. - The school seeks to provide information and awareness to parents and carers e.g. newsletters, parent evenings, reference to websites e.g. SWGfL "Golden Rules" for parents. - Pupil 'cyber-mentors' will assist in training, modelling and advising good e-Safety practice.
+- ICT support assistant general issues - ICT subject lead curriculum issues - Adults, pupils and parents adhere to the school acceptable use policy. - Adults adhere to the user responsibilities (annex 2) - Misuse guidance (annex 4), outlines the procedures in the event of an e-safety incident. - E-safety issues are embedded in the curriculum; a planned e-safety programme is followed in all classes as part of ICT and PSHE and is regularly revisited. - Staff check websites for children's use and inform ICT technician if any unsuitable material is found in internet searches. - Surveys of pupil use of technology and e-safety at home are conducted by the children's Learning Committee. - The school seeks to provide information and awareness to parents and carers e.g. newsletters, parent evenings, reference to websites e.g. SWGfL "Golden Rules" for parents. - Pupil 'cyber-mentors' will assist in training, modelling and advising good e-Safety practice.